KDE/documentation-docs-kdenlive-org/effects_and_compositions.rst

 An effect can be applied at four different levels of your project:

-- you can apply it on a clip in the timeline : it will affect only this clip
+- you can apply it on a clip in the timeline: it will affect only this clip
 - you can apply it on an clip in the bin: it will affect all the occurrences of this clip in the timeline
-- you can apply it on a track : it will affect all the clips on this track
+- you can apply it on a track: it will affect all the clips on this track
-- you can apply it on the Master : it will affect your global output
+- you can apply it on the Master: it will affect your global output

 How to apply an effect
 ----------------------